 Certain embassies in Israel, such as the Swiss embassy, require that Israeli documents be presented with an (Israeli) apostille stamp, as well.
 An apostille on an Israeli document can be obtained at Misrad Hachutz.
 An appointment is required and can be made via myvisit.com.

 Come with the original document.
-The fee is approximately 35 NIS per document.
+The fee is 35 NIS per document.
 This fee can be paid on the spot, online or at any post office (even in advance of your visit).

 Misrad Hachutz (Ministry of Foreign Affairs)